onaio/RT-VaMA/README.md

 2. Select the relevant scripts
 3. Understand SQL

 Please note that, in order to execute the queries, you will need access to the form submissions, as well as the administrative areas tables and in some cases, the table with the listed dates and province iso codes.

 It is highly recommended to be careful while customizing the scripts so as to avoid the queries from not being executed successfully.

+## RT-VaMa - Archive

+This repo includes the data transformation code for the RT-VaMa project.

+As of June 2024 the project is not in active development